Section 112A LTCG in ITR-1 and ITR-4 for AY 2026-27

 Does section 112A always allow ITR-1?

-No. The overall facts and exclusions decide the form.
+No. The overall facts and exclusions decide the form, not the presence of section 112A LTCG alone.

 Should I upload broker statements?

-Keep them ready for computation and review; filing utility requirements depend on the form and schedule.
+Keep them ready for computation and review.
+Whether the filing utility requires them to be uploaded depends on the form and schedule selected.

 Should I get CA review before filing?